 As discussed above, the Township derives its operating revenue from a variety of other sources in addition to real estate taxes.
-These include Act 511 taxes such as a 1⁄2% levy on earned income of residents.
+These include Act 511 taxes such as a 0.5% levy on earned income of residents.
 A local services tax of \$47.00 per year is also assessed on individuals working in the community, many of whom do not live in the township but take advantage of its services.
 The Township also receives revenue from a 1% transfer tax on real estate sales, fees from licenses and permits, interest on investments, rents, royalties, grants and charges for use of municipal services.

-It is anticipated that in 2024, Earned Income Tax will remain stable.
+It is anticipated that in 2025, Earned Income Tax will remain stable.
 The Open Space Tax on earned income will remain suspended.
-Real Estate Taxes will show growth from recent developments being completed.
+Real Estate Taxes will likely be unchanged from 2024, due to a lack of residential developments being completed this year.